frankschoeman/kyubus-shader/README.md

 Reshade shader installation: </br>
 #1 To use the Reshade shaders, you need to download the latest version of Reshade from the official website: https://reshade.me/ </br>
 #2 Open the .exe and follow the instructions, after chosing the graphics API you can skip the remaining steps. </br>
-#3 Copy the "📁 reshade-shaders" folder and the "reshade.ini" from the zip file to the folder of the game or emulator's executable, and overwrite the .ini file.
+#3 Copy the "reshade-shaders" folder and the "reshade.ini" from the zip file to the folder of the game or emulator's executable, and overwrite the .ini file.
 Then copy preset files from either the "📁 1440p-" or "📁 1080p-monitor-presets" folder to the same location.
 So the structure will look like this: </br>
 📁game folder </br>
 ├─📁 reshade-shaders </br>
 ├─🎮Game.exe </br>